 - Be careful not to get anything caught or stuck in the piercing that can pull or stretch it, like a loose thread.

 - Don’t worry about a little odor.
 A gauged ear can smell a little bit because of dead skin cells that can’t be flushed out of the piercing while you’re stretching.
 This is totally normal.
+But if the odor continues after washing, seek medical attention.

 A “blow out” happens when you stretch your ear too fast and scar tissue builds up in the hole.
 This can result in permanent scarring.